-Craft Beer is starting to become more common in Berlin and with the opening of the Stone Brewery, I expect to see a lot more interest in craft beer.
+Craft Beer is starting to become more common in Berlin and with the opening of the Stone Brewery.
+There are also a few new smaller breweries worth visiting.
+I expect to see a lot more interest in craft beer with the success of these first breweries.

 Stone Brewing World Bistro & Gardens